 Before we can develop effective treatments for cancer, we need to understand how genes like PERP can affect apoptosis.
 Previous research into this area has involved a range of animal experiments.
 However, the precise function of PERP in the mechanism of apoptosis is still largely unknown.

-The Humane Research Trust is currently funding a cancer research project to shed light on this phenomenon.
-The project is led by Luminita Paraoan, Professor of Molecular Cell Biology at Edge Hill University.
+Between 2022 and 2025, The Humane Research Trust funded a cancer research project to shed light on this phenomenon.
+The project was led by Luminita Paraoan, Professor of Molecular Cell Biology at Edge Hill University.
 “We feel that the use of in vitro cellular models offers many advantages over animal-based approaches,” says Prof Paraoan.
 “These models provide a reliable and reproducible biological background and unlimited material.
 This gives us the opportunity to study the role of PERP in different cell types and contexts simultaneously.”

-The team of researchers have built several cell-based experimental models for their study.
-These models help them investigate how PERP interacts with mediators of inflammation in live cancer cells.
-“We hope to reveal novel targets that scientists can exploit for the development of cancer therapies,” says Prof Paraoan.
+The team of researchers used several cell-based experimental models for their study.
+These models helped them investigate how PERP interacts with mediators of inflammation in live cancer cells.
+“We hoped to reveal novel targets that scientists can exploit for the development of cancer therapies,” says Prof Paraoan.
 “These treatments could increase the ability of cancer cells to undergo apoptosis, enhancing their response to radio- and chemotherapy.”